 Declining interest resulted in diminishing crop supply and decreased tobacco quality, which ultimately forced SEITA to bring the exportation of Cameroon tobacco to a grinding halt in 1993.

-This proved to be unfortunate timing as a global cigar boom was happening – and Cameroon was missing the bus.
+This proved to be unfortunate timing as a global cigar boom was happening – and Cameroon was about to miss the bus.

 With the possibility of Cameroon-grown tobacco becoming extinct, tobacco crop financier Richard “Rick” Meerapfel intervened to rescue the industry.